leosiqueira/HPC_setup_dask_jobqueue/hpc_v2.rst

 .. _hpc:

-Getting Started with Dask and Pangeo on HPC
+Getting Started with Dask on HPC
 ==================================

 This tutorial covers how to set up an environment to run operations in parallel using multicore processing on High-Performance Computing (HPC) systems.
 In particular, it covers the following: